This website collects information about the progress of the pledges in the context of the Digital Skills and Jobs Coalition.

 Members are encouraged to pledge for action to train more digital experts, re-skill and up-skill the labour force and provide citizens with the digital skills they need for their lives.

-The information is provided by the pledging organizations themselves and does only present the activity directly linked to the Digital Skills and Jobs Coalition.
+The information included in this website is provided by the pledging organisations themselves and presents exclusively their activity directly linked to the Digital Skills and Jobs Coalition.
 It cannot be considered therefore as representative of the overall activity carried out in this domain by the pledging organisations.
+Also, it does not reflect the views of the European Union.
+Responsibility for the information and views expressed therein lies entirely with the authors.

-Furthermore, because of their different timeframes and typologies, this information is not intended for the purpose of comparing or benchmarking the pledges.
-Moreover, the impacts of the different activities implemented by the pledges cannot be added because of a number of overlaps.
-For example, the people involved in the training courses may be the same people involved in internships or in awareness raising campaigns.
+Furthermore, because of their different timeframes, geographical scope and typologies, this information is not intended for the purpose of comparing or benchmarking the pledges.
+Moreover, the quantitative impact of the different activities implemented by the pledgers cannot be aggregated because of a number of overlaps.
+For example, the people involved in a training course may be the same people involved in internships or in awareness raising campaigns.

 The website is for information purposes only, and it is run by Open Evidence, DIGITALEUROPE, and European Schoolnet on behalf of the European Commission.
 For additional information, please use the contact page.